 M.J.
 Bax: Extracts from correspondence with Ann O’Hear

-Susan Watt's permission granted to copy and use without prejudice to the author’s right of ownership & use of the materials.
-Unpublished papers in Section 10.1
+Dr. Susan Watt's permission granted to copy and use without prejudice to the author’s right of ownership & use of the materials an unpublished paper in Section 10.1

 Dr. James Adetunji: Research reports and correspondence